 Losing your job unexpectedly can put you in a desperate position—especially if you have pending debt.
 Debt collectors may call if you fail to keep up with the payments.
 If they start contacting you, SoloSuit can help you deal with them.

 For instance, try sending a Debt Validation Letter to get the debt collectors off your back for some time as they work on verifying that the debt is yours.
 If you’ve been sued for a debt, it’s important to respond with a written Answer as soon as possible.
-You can also request a debt settlement by sending a Debt Settlement Letter and negotiating a payment plan or a lump-sum pay off.
+You can also settle your debt for less negotiating a payment plan or a lump-sum pay off.

 You can use SoloSuit to respond to a debt lawsuit, to send letters to collectors, and even to settle a debt.